What's up?

 What I'm currently reading

-Intrigued by the disparity between the northern and southern hemispheres - particularly in terms of politics and society - I stumbled upon this captivating book by Daron Acemoglu and James Robinson: "Why nations fail".
+Curious about the disparity between the northern and southern hemispheres - particularly in terms of politics and society - I stumbled upon this captivating book by Daron Acemoglu and James Robinson: "Why nations fail".
 Even just reading the introduction, I was struck by its enlightening insights.
 Unfortunately, it also reinforced a disheartening belief that Brazil and Mexico (or most poor countries, for that matter) are unlikely to experience significant positive change in the next half-century - despite efforts of their people.

 I'm learning a lot about US housing market history (particularly during World War II, the Great Depression, and the New Deal era), through "Escaping the housing trap" by C. Marohn Jr. and D. Herriges (authors I discovered on the @StrongTowns Instagram, which I started following in 2021).

-We planned these two weeks well in advance, putting together a detailed itinerary—including when to rent a car and when it wasn’t necessary.
+We planned these two weeks well in advance, putting together a detailed itinerary (including when to rent a car and when it wasn’t necessary).
 We also booked attraction tickets ahead of time to avoid last-minute costs, especially since paying in US dollars would have been expensive for them coming from Mexican pesos.

 The bean